Classical transport theory (

 Functions to calculate classical transport coefficients.

-This module uses fitting functions from literature (, , , , and the next section) to calculate the transport coefficients, which are the resistivity, thermoelectric conductivity, thermal conductivity, and viscosity.
+As described in the next section, this module uses fitting functions from the literature [Braginskii, 1965, Epperlein and Haynes, 1986, Ji and Held, 2013, Spitzer, 1962, Spitzer and Härm, 1953] to calculate the transport coefficients, which are the resistivity, thermoelectric conductivity, thermal conductivity, and viscosity.

 Keep in mind the following assumptions under which the transport equations are derived: